Skip to main content

 Why we love Scotland

 Scotland’s stunning landscapes, lochs, islands and mountains combine to form a country that’s as unique as it is beautiful.
-Where else could you explore 709 islands or drink over 130 different types of whisky?
-Tee off over 550 scenic courses, and see men in kilts play tug o’war, or listen to the sound of the bagpipes alongside tales of a monster in a loch, a real-life Macbeth and a national Braveheart.
+Where else could you explore 709 islands, while drinking over 130 different types of whisky?
+Tee off on scenic courses in the birthplace of golf and watch men in kilts play tug o’war?
+Or listen to the sound of bagpipes, alongside tales of a monster in a loch, a real-life Macbeth and a national Braveheart?

 Capital city